jaohenritm/Health-Insurance-Cross-Sell/README.md

 </div>

 ![alt_text](https://github.com/jaohenritm/Health-Insurance-Cross-Sell/blob/main/img/spreadsheet.png)

+As we can see in this image, the most propense client to buy our car insurance is the one identified by the ID: 132632.

 # 6. Final Result
 The objective was to practice and learn more about "Learn to Rank" solutions, and I think that it was a satisfactory one as we learned more about